nicholasjng/nanobind-bazel/README.md

 nanobind-bazel is published to the Bazel Central Registry (BCR).
 To use it, specify it as a `bazel_dep`:

 ```
-# the major version of nanobind-bazel is equal to the major version of the internally used nanobind.
+# the version of nanobind-bazel is exactly equal to the version of the internally used nanobind.
-# In this case, we are building bindings with nanobind@v2.
+# In this case, we are building bindings with nanobind==2.9.2.
 bazel_dep(name = "nanobind_bazel", version = "2.9.2")
 ```